MIDWEST WOMEN ARTISTS 1840-1940

 Carol Dearborn, painter and art workshop leader with a special interest in creativity and Shamanism.
 She is the third generation of women painters in her family.

-Joan Ericksen, artist and Co-Founder and Development Director, Sun Foundation in Washburn, IL.
+Joan Ericksen, artist and co-founder and development director, Sun Foundation in Washburn, Illinois.

 Lynn Hellmuth, sculptor, exhibition designer and curator in Madison, Wisconsin.

-Beate Minkovski, Co-founder and Executive Director of the Woman Made Gallery in Chicago.
+Beate Minkovski, co-founder and executive director of the Woman Made Gallery in Chicago, Illinois.